 Populations at Risk

 During July 2014 the so-called Islamic State of Iraq and the Levant (ISIL) seized vast territory across northern Iraq.
-Since then, a coalition comprised mainly of the Iraqi Security Forces (ISF) and Kurdish Peshmerga, operating with United States air support, has been fighting to recapture cities from ISIL.
-On 21 November the government announced the end of major anti-ISIL military operations following the liberation of the last districts under ISIL control in Anbar governorate.
-Nevertheless, sporadic clashes with ISIL fighters have continued across parts of Nineveh governorate, where approximately 1 million people remain displaced.
+A military coalition comprised mainly of the Iraqi Security Forces and Kurdish Peshmerga, operating with United States air support, has successfully recaptured all major cities once occupied by ISIL.
+On 21 November the government announced the end of major anti-ISIL military operations.
+Nevertheless, sporadic clashes continue across parts of Nineveh governorate, where 641,400 people remain displaced.

 The Iraqi government needs ongoing international assistance to uphold its Responsibility to Protect.

 On 14 July the UN Security Council (UNSC) adopted Resolution 2367, renewing the mandate of UNAMI until 31 July 2018.

 On 21 September UNSC Resolution 2379 authorized the establishment of an Investigative Team to support domestic accountability efforts by collecting evidence regarding potential atrocities committed by ISIL in Iraq.
 The team has not yet been operationalized.